percona/grafana-dashboards/pmm-app/src/pmm-check/README.md

 # PMM Database Checks

-A UI component that allows to run database checks that PMM receives from the Platform via Platform API.
+A UI component that visualizes the quantity & severity of failed database check results that PMM runs once it receives them from the Platform via Platform API.

 ## Links